WayneBooth/loki-render/README.md

 ## Getting Started

 First make sure you have java installed on your computer.
-The code targets Oracle's JDK 8 or OpenJDK 8.
+I test with OpenJDK 8, but Oracle's JDK 8 should also work.
 After this, Loki Render can be launched with a simple command:

 ```
 java -jar LokiRender-<version>.jar [<BlenderExe>] [MasterIP]